dhermes/bossylobster-blog/content/2011-08-23-conways-topograph-part-3.md

 on the faces in \\(W\\) are the smallest values that \\(f\\) takes on the topograph.

-**Proof**: Using the labels from the well in the definition above, the *Arithmetic Progression Rule* for our differences gives
+**Proof**:Using the labels from the well in the definition above, the *Arithmetic Progression Rule*for our differences gives
 \\[2\\alpha = b + c - a, \\quad 2\\beta = c + a - b, \\quad 2\\gamma = a
 + b - c\\]
 and solving,